LAEQ/laeq-stats/README.md

 ```

 ### How to use it
-Please check the unit tests for some examples.
+Check the unit tests for some examples.